Apple has announced that the next version of macOS - macOS 10.14 - will be called Mojave, after the desert.

 While officially the next version of the Mac operating system is macOS 10.14, Apple always gives its Mac OS a name.
 In the past the operating system was named after big cats: Leopard, Jaguar, Lion, but in recent years the names have been borrowed from Californian landmarks.

-Well, we now know that Apple has chosen to name the next version of macOS after Mojave, the desert.
+Apple has chosen to name the next version of macOS after Mojave, the desert in southeastern California.

 The name had actually been predicted in the run up to the launch - the leaked screenshots that turned up on the Apple developer site showed a new wallpaper in the background, which 9to5Mac thought looked like "mountains — or maybe sand dunes... shot at twilight", and therefore would represent the Mojave desert, for for macOS Mojave.